leuu-1998/sort-lab/README.md

-# Sort algorithm using FSM and Bubble algorithm
+# Implementation of the bubble sort algorithm in an FPGA using VHDL

 This repository shows the implementation of a number ordering algorithm on an FPGA using VHDL.